schneider128k/machine_learning_course/README.md

 ---

-### Two simple methods for fitting overfitting: dropout and L1 / L2 regularization
+### Two simple methods for fighting overfitting: dropout and L1 / L2 regularization

 TO DO: create notebook